WBLM

 WBLM (102.9 FM) is a classic rock radio station licensed to Portland, Maine.
 The station has a studio in One City Center, along with co-owned Townsquare Media stations WJBQ, WCYY and WHOM.
 The station also serves as the Portland market affiliate for the New England Patriots Radio Network.
-WBLM is one of only a few FM stations in New England licensed to operate at 100,000 watts, meaning that the station can be received from almost anywhere within a 90-mile radius of its transmitter.
+Not counting WHOM (which transmits from Mount Washington in New Hampshire), it is the most powerful FM station in the Portland market, covering a large swath of western Maine and eastern New Hampshire clearly.
+It is one of only a few FM stations in New England licensed to operate at 100,000 watts.
 WBLM broadcasts from a tower near Maine State Route 121 in Raymond that is the second tallest man-made structure in Maine (second only to the tower for WMTW).

 In the movie City Slickers, Billy Crystal's character claimed to have been a sales executive for the fictional station "WBLM Radio".

 History

 WBLM signed on the air on March 1, 1973, on 107.5 MHz.
 By day, it played beautiful music (also known as easy listening, mostly instrumental versions of Broadway, Hollywood, and popular hits) with free-form progressive rock airing from 6 p.m. to 6 a.m.
-The station was licensed to Lewiston, Maine and its antenna was located in Litchfield, Maine, also the site of the original studio, which was a double-wide mobile home.
+The station was licensed to Lewiston, Maine, and its antenna was located in Litchfield, Maine, also the site of the original studio, which was a double-wide mobile home.
 Later that year, WBLM became a full-time progressive rocker.
 The station signed on the air at midnight, March 1, 1973, with a Bible reading from the Book of Genesis, done by Dave Doolittle.
 This was followed by the first rock song the station played on the air, "Procession" by the Moody Blues from their album "Every Good Boy Deserves Favour", chosen by blind DJ, Steve Hoad.

 Given that the transmitter site was some 40 mi away from Portland, the station's signal was somewhat spotty in Portland and beyond.
 In 1979, it modified its format to mainstream album-oriented rock, after being challenged in the ratings by what at the time was a new 3,000-watt album rock station, 100.9 WLOB-FM, known as "FM 101" and currently WYNZ.
 Air personality John Clark from FM-101 defected to WBLM in late 1981.
 On December 6, 1989, it switched frequencies with 102.9 WTHT.
-The 102.9 facility was previously WGAN-FM, co-owned with WGAN (560 AM), from its sign-on in February 1967 until 1987.
-WGAN-FM flipped from beautiful music to CHR in 1985.
-The 107.5 frequency is now WFNK, ironically a direct competitor to WBLM with a classic rock/classic hits format.
+The 102.9 facility was previously WGAN-FM, co-owned with WGAN (560 AM), from its sign-on on February 7, 1967, until 1987.
+WGAN-FM flipped from beautiful music to CHR on February 20, 1985.
+The 107.5 frequency is now WFNK, a direct competitor to WBLM with a classic rock/classic hits format.
 The two stations are often at the top of the Portland ratings list.